In conversation with JONATHAN HEPFER (Nice, France - 2011)

 Excuse me, Jonathan, but please be careful to note when exactly these things were written.
 I premiered Rebonds B (1987) in Villa Medici in Rome, and after one year, it was maybe in June, in the theater in Avignon, we do the entire Rebonds (1989).
 A and B!
 But in Rome, part A was not written yet.
 And when I played, I played A and then B, because I like to finish with B. And for me, it’s beautiful to end movement A, which dies out so quietly, and then pause, and then suddenly to launch into part B. And my set up doesn’t change at all from movement to movement.
 Everything is set.

-Yes.
 But you know, Jonathan, your or my difficulties as percussionists – this is not important!
-You, as an interpreter, have to find your solution.
-Since you ask me, and you’ve come so far, I have to explain to you, that even though we are discussing percussion on a rooftop overlooking the Mediterranean, my way of working was always rigor!
+You, as an interpreter, have to find your own solution to whatever these difficulties might be.
+Since you ask me, and you’ve come so far, I have to explain to you, that even though we are sipping cappucinos and eating ice cream while discussing percussion on a rooftop overlooking the Mediterranean on a gorgeous day, my way of working was always rigor!
 (Pounds fist on table) Rigor!
 I was in conservatory and I won the first prize because I played percussion very well.
 I was taught to play everything as written.

 And when I played contemporary music in ensembles, I learned to play what was written.
 And as I mentioned, in ’68, I had to learn Zyklus – not my own version, but the version of Monsieur Caskel – I did exactly as he did!
-But for every piece I played, if I had some difficulty, I didn’t think, ah!
-I should to leave out this or that note from the score.
+But for every piece I played, if I had some difficulty, I didn’t think, 'ah!
+I should to leave out this or that note from the score.'
 No!
+Never!

-Piano is very difficult.
-All the pieces they have to play – Rachmanninoff, Beethoven, Mozart – all of them are extremely difficult.
+Piano is a very difficult instrument.
+All the pieces they are required to play – Rachmanninoff, Beethoven, Mozart – all of them are extremely difficult.
 But does Monsieur Pollini tell you about the difficulties of learning the concertos of Beethoven?
 No!
 You play or you don’t play!
+End of discussion!
 (Laughter)

 My criticism is that I think people make it too easy by excerpting one movement of the piece.
 Rebonds is supposed to be two movements that directly follow one another.
 If you only play one movement of the piece, then it doesn’t feel like complex or challenging enough to be Xenakis.